-The 1st district is the centre of Vienna and is called Innere Stadt (“Inner city”).
-The total population is approx. 17,000 people.
-However, as the 1st district is a tourist centre and many companies have their offices there, actually 100,000 people work in the inner city.
-This has a significant influence on the economy and the business.
+The 1st district is the historical centre of Vienna and is called Innere Stadt (“Inner city”).
+The total population is approx. 17,000 inhabitants.
+However, as the 1st district is a tourist centre and many companies have their offices there, actually 100,000 people work in the centre of the city.
+This has a great impact on the economy and the business.

 The inner city is considered as the most expensive and most elegant district of Vienna.
 Luxury boutiques, excellent restaurants as well as classy Cafés can be found in various pedestrian zones.
 Moreover, the district offers numerous luxurious real estates: there exist 1,700 buildings which were built before the year 1919.
-There are almost no new building sites which results in the fact that projects are exclusively conducted as renovation measures of existing buildings (Palais Hansen Kempinski Vienna, Palais Principe).
-In the 1950s 40,000 people lived in Vienna, but because of the rise in real estate prices has the district become an exclusive residential area of Vienna.
+There are almost no new building sites which results in the fact that new projects are exclusively conducted as renovation measures of existing buildings (Palais Hansen Kempinski Vienna, Palais Principe, etc.).
+In the 1960s 40,000 people lived in Vienna, but because of the rise in real estate prices has the district become the most exclusive residential area of Vienna.
 Nevertheless, the demand for real estate is very high, wherefore any open space is being exploited and re-built to living space (e.g. mansard).
 Furthermore, the cityscape is being permanently maintained: the municipality of Vienna plans a renovation of the highly frequented Schwedenplatz in the next few years.